dvdmtw98/notes/notes-vault/programming-languages/c/c.md

 #### Library Files
 To include the **Math library** (libm.a) in a program we need to specify the `-lm` flag
 `.a` (Archive) are static library files and are **embedded** into our code `.so` (Shared Object) are dynamic library files and are only **referenced** by our program

-#### Datatypes
-Datatypes like uint_16 (Fixed Size variables) are used when we want to make our code portable and occupy the same space on all systems.
-Types like int can have different space requirements depending on the system